ale-novo/xpradar/radar/doc/INSTALL.md

 ```

 Positions are measured in approximate millimeters (more full-featured
-calibration tools will be included in version 1.0 of OpenGC).
+calibration tools will be included in version 1.0).
 Scales are
 measured in % / 100.
 Therefore 1.0 is full scale, 0.5 is half, and 2.0 is
 double.
-As provided, OpenGC should work well on a 1024x768 17 inch
+As provided, it should work well on a 1024x768 17 inch
 monitor without modifying the scale and position of the default gauges.

 ## Data source / sim configuration
-Although it’s possible to run OpenGC on the same machine as the sim, this
+Although it’s possible to run on the same machine as the sim, this
 is not the way to get good performance.
 I strongly suggest creating a small
 LAN and running separate sim and glass cockpit machines.

 ## X-Plane configuration
-OpenGC can read X-Plane packets sent via UDP over port 49000.
+can read X-Plane packets sent via UDP over port 49000.
 For these
-instructions, it assumed that you are running both X-Plane and OpenGC on
+instructions, it assumed that you are running both X-Plane on
 a private network, 192.168.1.x, as is common with Cable/DSL routers.
 More
 complicated network configuration is beyond the scope of this document.